 Educating Young People – Opportunities to teach safeguarding

-At xxxx academy we will teach children in an age-appropriate way about youth produced imagery, on-line risks associated with social networking to prevent harm by providing them with the skills, attributes, and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cyber-crime, reviewing online safety platforms and use of mobile technology.
+At Rainbow Forge Primary Academy we will teach children in an age-appropriate way about youth produced imagery, on-line risks associated with social networking to prevent harm by providing them with the skills, attributes, and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cyber-crime, reviewing online safety platforms and use of mobile technology.
 We will ensure appropriate filters and monitoring systems in place and regularly review their effectiveness

 The education we provide for online safety will take into account the need for children to learn using online technologies in a safe environment whether that be in our academy, in the home or in a community environment.
 This will also be taught as part of a wider RSHE programme, as well as through other subject areas and ICT.